The City’s unique biodiversity and ecological systems play an essential role in the cultural, spiritual, mental and physical health of our community.

 Environmental Management Strategy

-The Environmental Management Strategy provides a framework to achieve better environmental management outcomes, consistent with the overall vision and objectives of the City.
+The Environmental Management Strategy provides a framework to achieve better environmental management outcomes.
 The objectives include:

 Urban Forest Strategy